 Collar Size Guide

-To measure your collar size either use an existing collar you’re happy with or simply use a tape measure, wrap it around the dog’s neck as shown in the picture.
-Measurements run from the butt of the collar (The buckle end not including the buckle itself) to the holes the other end.
+If you can't use a collar, simply use a tape measure, and wrap it around the dog’s neck as shown in the picture.
+Measurements run from the butt of the collar (The buckle end not including the buckle itself) to the holes on the other end.
 The middle hole should be the one ideally used.

 Here are some typical collar sizes by breed: